ker0olos/fable/README.md

 <p>
   <img align="left" src="https://i.imgur.com/Kbh4IxM.png" alt="Community Packs">
   <h4>Community Packs</h4>
-  As easy as installing an app on your phone, add community-made character packs to your server.
+  As easy as installing an app on your phone, add community-made character packs to your server, <a href="https://packs.deno.dev/">or create your own.</a>
 </p>

 <br clear="left"/>